 Can you donate your body to science in Kentucky?

-If you have a question about arranging a funeral or cremation that we have not answered here, please contact us and we will endeavour to assist you.
+If you have a question about arranging a funeral or cremation that we have not answered here, please contact us, and we will endeavor to assist you.